- Purchase the complete Expat Arrivals Brazil Guide (PDF)

-Expats considering a move to Brazil often have questions about the bureaucratic processes involved and the quality of life they can expect.
+Expats considering moving to Brazil often have questions about the bureaucratic processes involved and the quality of life they can expect.
 Read on for answers to some of the most frequently asked questions about moving to Brazil.

 Is Brazil a good destination for expats with kids?